|

 The Weekly Family Giving Programme-Envelope Collection

 The Family Offering is our most important source of income and we appreciate the generosity of all our contributors.
-This money covers the day to day running of the church which includes utility bills, insurance, small repairs and maintenance.
+This money covers the day to day running of the church which includes utility bills, insurance, small repairs and maintenance, wages, stationary, altar supplies etc.

 While we are pleased to receive money in any form, we do have a preference for Standing Orders as it reduces the administrative burden on the Parish.
+Donating just 2 euro a week or more can make so much difference to the parish.
 The form can be downloaded here.
+You will also find on this form the information you need to set up a standing order online through your internet banking.
+You can also make a donation through our Paypal account.

 The weekly total contributions to the Family Offering are included in the parish newsletter.